razandakkak/Guitar-Chords-Classification/README.md

 3. Model Training and Evaluation:

    Trained the CNN on labeled datasets with guitar chords.

    Achieved an impressive 95% validation accuracy, demonstrating the model’s ability to distinguish between chords like Am, C, G, and more.
 And 94% accuracy on testing dataset.

 # Model Architecture
 - Data Augmentation and Generators:

    Uses ImageDataGenerator to preprocess spectrogram images for training, validation, and testing.

    Rescales image pixel values and splits the training data into training and validation subsets.
+- CNN Model Architecture:
+-
-- Builds a CNN model with three convolutional layers, max-pooling layers, and a dense layer for feature extraction and classification.
+  Builds a CNN model with three convolutional layers, max-pooling layers, and a dense layer for feature extraction and classification.
   Includes dropout regularization to reduce overfitting.

   Configures the output layer to classify into the number of chord classes based on the training dataset.
 - Model Compilation:
+-
    Compiles the model with the Adam optimizer, sparse categorical cross-entropy loss, and accuracy as the evaluation metric.

    Utilizes a lower learning rate for improved training stability.